-Induction or Chilled Beam systems are HVAC systems.
+Induction or Chilled Beams systems are HVAC systems.
 They take primary air at a static inlet pressure ranging between 0.2″ to 0.8” of WC.

 The air is distributed through specially designed aerodynamic vents.
 They discharge the air into a mixing chamber.
 The differential pressure thus induces movement of air across the coil, thus heating or cooling the induced air.

 The primary and the induced air are mixed and discharged through a grille on the ceiling.
 After circulation throughout the room, the air is drawn back through the return section of the Induction or Active Chilled Beam system.